 Additives are often added to this base to enrich the material’s properties:

-Originally micro concrete, which has become popular and the darling of interior design magazines, has gradually been replaced by varnished or surface-glazed concrete, and in a number of cases, mixed with resin in the mass – in other words, varnished resin concrete.
+The original waxed concrete became popular, and was the darling of interior design magazines.
+It was gradually replaced by varnished or surface-treated concrete, and in a number of cases, mixed with resin in the mass – in other words, varnished resin concrete.

 Smooth concrete